rbnpercy/blog/_posts/2018-01-30-web-app-security-frontend-to-backend.markdown

 Perhaps a better way to relay this back to your own Web App would be to use the scenario in which like most of us, you probably have a route setup for your own Users to alter their User Profile.  `/user/profile` is probably the most common example, and given that most bad agents know this, it would be easy for them to send a POST request to your Web App, updating the User's Profile with a new email address.

 Now, while this may not seem like an obvious problem, once the User's email address is changed, the bad agent could then issue a password reset for that User account, and of course, the new password would be sent to the new email address, which is in the hands of the bad agent.
-At this point, the User account is completely comprimised and if it contains or has access to sensitive data, that is now in the hands of the bad agent too.
+At this point, the User account is completely compromised and if it contains or has access to sensitive data, that is now in the hands of the bad agent too.
 Scary stuff.

 For years, we have been trying to solve CSRF requests by checking HTTP headers such as the `Origin` and `Referer`.
 Whilst these have offered fairly robust protection for a few years, there is now a simple directive that once applied; will entirely mitigate CSRF attacks.